Bankruptcy FAQs and Myths

 Can I keep a credit card in bankruptcy?

 Typically No. You'll have to give up all of your credit cards.
 However, many people instead use their debit card for purchases they normally would have purchased with a credit card.
+Consulting with a Bankruptcy Attorney can help clarify how this will affect your specific situation.

 Should I pay off certain debt or creditor before I file?